History of Chinese Tea

-China is home to a variety of rather interesting types of teas that mostly differ to what we're accustomed to here in Australia.
+China is home to a variety of rather interesting types of teas that mostly differ from what we're accustomed to here in Australia.
 While the types of tea the Chinese tend to drink may seem limited, the variation within those types can be extremely varied with great importance being placed on the mountain/field of origin, along with the age in some types of teas too.

 The price range can be anywhere from $5 up to the $1000's for....... just one gram.
-Certain oolong and pu'er teas are also over 100 years old and treated as prized collectibles in a very similar fashion to wine is treated here!
+Certain oolong and Pu'er teas are also over 100 years old and treated as prized collectibles in a very similar fashion to wine is treated here!

-The particular origins of the teas we stock here at Tea Life within the Scent of Asia tea collection come from our reputable farms in both the Yunnan and Fujian provice within China. (see images below!)
+The particular origins of the teas we stock here at Tea Life within the Scent of Asia tea collection come from our reputable farms in both the Yunnan and Fujian provinces within China. (see images below!)

 Before we delve into the different origins of each particular type of tea, let's start with the almost mythical story of the first tea ever - with its birthplace being, you guessed it, China.

 Keep in mind this is a legend, as are many stories from 5000 years ago.

 In 2732 BC, the Emperor Shen Nung had a pot of water boiling that happened to have some leaves from a wild tree land inside.
 The result was perhaps the first crude cup of tea, although his apparent description of feeling warm, intrigued and having his whole body feel invigorated makes it sound like the best tea ever.

 And so henceforth, this brew was named 'cha' and is the Chinese character seen on the left (probably above if you're on mobile).
 Chinese characters will sometimes be made up of multiple meanings.
 With the Chinese character for tea, it's quite interesting and has split the character up into three colors to help understand the separate meanings which come together as one to make up the word of 'tea'.